-When I'd asked Devine if there was anything I could do preemptively to make my carb hangover less crappy, she'd responded, "It's more of a clean-up after situation."
+When I'd asked Devine if there was anything I could do preemptively to make my carb hangover less crappy, she responded, "It's more of a clean-up after situation."

-Commandment number one?
+Step one?
 Exercise!
-"If you're going to ingest the glucose, your body is going to use it as fuel, but get rid of it as fast as you can," she says.
+"If you're going to ingest the glucose, your body is going to use it as fuel, but get rid of it as fast as you can," Devine says.
 "HIIT exercise or cardio or even weightlifting is really good to burn through carbohydrates."

 If you're returning from a particularly heinous carb bender like I was, you're going to want to get back to the basics of the beginning, where your only carbs are coming from non-starchy veggies, but Devine reiterates that you shouldn't be afraid of throwing fat at your body even if it's still using glucose.